Dualic/petshop/readme.md

 All infrastructure can be created through Terraform.
 CI/CD pipeline mirrors the GitHub repository to GCP Cloud Source Repository.
 Cloud Build can then build any changes to infrastructure through Terraform.
+Updating the cloud functions are done through a separate Cloud Build.